 Potential accidents and malfunctions

 The developer will describe and evaluate possible accidents or malfunctions, their probable and potential effects on the environment, including impacts on social, economic, and cultural elements of the environment and human health to people in close proximity of accidents or malfunctions, including spills of contaminants for the life of the highway.
 The developer will describe the process for the implementation of any mitigation measures or contingency plans.
-The developer must demonstrate a commitment to having an Environmental Protection Plan and Emergency Response Plan that would address potential accidents and malfunctions for the life of the highway.
+The developer must demonstrate a commitment to having an Environmental Protection Plan and Emergency Response Plan that would address potential accidents and malfunctions for the life of the construction project.
 In part, the Emergency Response Plan must include:

 Plans for alerting and evacuating employees during an emergency;